Metropolis-nexus/metropolis.nexus/Terms of Service.md

 We reserve the right to monitor usage and take action, including suspension or termination of access, if we believe these Terms have been violated.

-To report vulnerabilities violations of these Terms, contact us via Matrix at @tommy:metropolis.nexus or by email at tommy@metropolis.nexus.
+To report vulnerabilities or violations of these Terms, contact us via Matrix at @tommy:metropolis.nexus or by email at tommy@metropolis.nexus.
 We will investigate reports but make no guarantee of response time or action taken.

 ## 3. Account Security